-In view of the preceding example, we will develop a novel approach to the landing problem that removes the focus on hairs altogether, by connecting repelling periodic points to infinity using not necessarily curves, but more general sets of escaping points.
+In view of the preceding example, we develop a novel approach to the landing problem that removes the focus on hairs altogether, by connecting repelling periodic points to infinity using more general sets of escaping points.

-More precisely, we introduce a notion of \emph{dreadlocks} for postsingularly bounded entire functions.
+More precisely, we introduce a notion of \emph{filaments} for postsingularly bounded entire functions.
 These are certain unbounded connected sets of escaping points generalising the concept of hairs.
-(See Section~\ref{sec:dreadlocks} for formal definitions.)
-The set of dreadlocks has a natural combinatorial structure, and in tame cases, all dreadlocks are in fact hairs.
-In general, however, dreadlocks can be topologically much more complicated.
-Indeed, it follows from \cite{arclike} that the closure of a dreadlock may be a hereditrarily indecomposable continuum.\footnote{ More precisely, \cite{arclike} shows that the \emph{Julia continuum} of a disjoint-type entire function may have this property, Every such Julia continuum is the closure of a dreadlock in our sense; compare Lemma~\ref{lem:control} and Remark~\ref{rmk:disjointtype}.}
+(See Section~\ref{sec:filaments} for formal definitions.)
+The set of filaments has a natural combinatorial structure, and in tame cases, all filaments are in fact hairs.
+In general, however, filaments can be topologically much more complicated.
+Indeed, it follows from \cite{arclike} that the closure of a filament may be a hereditrarily indecomposable continuum.\footnote{ More precisely, \cite{arclike} shows that a \emph{Julia continuum} of a disjoint-type entire function may have this property, Every such Julia continuum is the closure of a filament in our sense; compare Lemma~\ref{lem:control} and Remark~\ref{rmk:disjointtype}.}

-With this terminology, we are able to prove the following generalisation of the Douady-Hubbard landing theorem for postsingularly bounded entire functions: Every periodic dreadlock lands, and every repelling or parabolic periodic point is the landing point of at least one and at most finitely many periodic dreadlocks (Theorem~\ref{thm:DHdreadlocks}).
-In particular, {without requiring the definitions of Section~\ref{sec:dreadlocks}, we can state the following result.}
+With this terminology, we are able to prove the following generalisation of the Douady-Hubbard landing theorem for postsingularly bounded entire functions: Every periodic filament lands, and every repelling or parabolic periodic point is the landing point of at least one and at most finitely many periodic filaments (Theorem~\ref{thm:DHfilaments}).
+In particular, {without requiring the definitions of Section~\ref{sec:filaments}, we can state the following result.}